 - Beat together butter and sugar until light and fluffy.
 Add eggs one at a time, beating after each addition.

-- In a separate bowl, mix together your dry ingredients (flour, bicarb, baking powder and salt).
+- In a separate bowl, mix together your dry ingredients (flour, baking soda, baking powder and salt).
 Add this to the sugar mixture in alternation with the buttermilk (starting and ending with dry ingredients).

-- Add flavouring and praline paste.
+- Add flavouring and pecan paste.
 Beat until smooth.

 - Pour into prepared tin and bake for about 1 hour, checking occasionally until a skewer inserted in the middle comes out clean.